architect-charlie-guo/at4dx-enterprise-multi-domain-example/IMPLEMENTATION_SUMMARY.md

 3. **Selector Field Injection** - Marketing package adds fields to Account queries
 4. **Application Factory Injection** - Consistent dependency injection across packages

+## Package Versioning

+The project is now set up for proper 2nd-generation package development:

+- Each package has a defined version number (1.0.0.NEXT)
+- Dependencies between packages are explicitly defined
+- GitHub Actions workflow automatically creates package versions
+- Deployment scripts handle package dependencies

 ## Next Steps

-To complete this implementation, you would:
+To further expand this implementation, you could:

-1. Implement the remaining packages (Service, Operations, Finance, Legal)
+1. Complete test classes for each package
+2. Add UI components aligned with package boundaries
+3. Implement more cross-package integration scenarios
-2. Add tests for each package
+4. Set up permission sets for each package
-3. Create data migration scripts
+5. Create installation scripts for orgs
-4. Implement UI components
-5. Set up permissions and security

-This sample implementation focuses on the core AT4DX patterns and package structure, showcasing how to build a modular, loosely-coupled architecture that supports independent package development and deployment.
+6. Add documentation for each package's public interfaces

+This implementation demonstrates the core patterns of AT4DX and provides a solid foundation for building scalable, modular enterprise applications on Salesforce.